Driving While Intoxicated

 - Passage of open container laws in almost every state in the 1970s;

 - The use of standardized field sobriety tests, beginning in 1984;

-- In 1994, making a “zero tolerance” law and creating a national standard for all underage drivers (under age 21) to be more harshly punished, in terms of driver license suspension or revocation in DWI-DUI;
+- In 1994, made a “zero tolerance” law and created a national standard for all underage drivers (under age 21) to be more harshly punished, in terms of driver license suspension or revocation in DWI-DUI;

 - Creating financial incentives for all states to lower the adult “presumed” impaired BAC of 0.08 gr % (or less) in 2000;